 Notes

-Milk: Whole milk is preferred for it's flavor and texture, but 2% or even a full-fat plant-based milk will work.
+Milk: Whole milk is preferred for its flavor and texture, but 2% or even a full-fat plant-based milk will work.

 Tomatoes: You can use regular vine-ripened tomatoes or Campari tomatoes in place of the cherry or grape tomatoes, just make sure to remove the seeds first so your egg muffins don't turn out watery.